jNearly/jNearly/README.md

 ## To contribute

-To contribute, clone the repository and run `npm install` in the root directory, which will install the necessary dependencies.
+To contribute, clone the repository and run `npm install` in the root directory, which will install the necessary dependencies for development.
 Then run `gulp` and it'll do everything else for you.

+Code can contain anything up to ES2016 stage 3 proposals—that's ES5, ES2015,
+and ES2016 stage 3, 4 and accepted proposals (such as `[].includes` and `**`).
+See this article for a list of what's in ES2016: [What's in ECMAScript 2016?]

+All code should be documented and tested.
+I'd recommend consulting
+[the jQuery API documentation]: functions do more than most people know about!

 ### Generated documentation